Marcos-Fernando/AnnoTEP/README.md

 > * Avoid using your primary email account.
 You can use a dedicated email address for application use.
 > * <b>Never share your ``.flaskenv`` file</b> or expose it in public repositories, as it contains sensitive credentials.

 **Step 3.
-Run the Application:** Within the ``graphic-interface`` folder, and with the Conda environment activated, start the application by running the following command:
+Run the Application:** Within the ``gui folder``, and with the Conda environment activated, start the application by running the following command:
 ```sh
 flask run
 ```